ant-design/ant-design/docs/pattern/form.en-US.md

 <img class="preview-img" align="right" alt="main button is enabled when there are enough characters" src="https://os.alipayobjects.com/rmsportal/usdFxJmWDawqUuq.png">

-When there are just a few input boxes, users can see feedbacks once they type in something and thus the rule is easy to understand.
+When there are just a few input boxes, users can see feedback once they type in something and thus the rule is easy to understand.

 <br>

 <img class="preview-img" align="right" alt="Don't use disabled main button" src="https://os.alipayobjects.com/rmsportal/GwZhvOuXmwqUIUW.png">

-When there are many input boxes (especially when required input boxes are altogether with optional ones), the logic of feedbacks can be very complicated.
+When there are many input boxes (especially when required input boxes are altogether with optional ones), the logic of feedback can be very complicated.
 Thus, disabling main buttons may cause confusion.

 ### Structured format